-The number of assigned members 18-85 years of age as of December 31 of the measurement year (DOB between January 1, 1938 and December 31, 2005) who had at least two (2) visits on different dates of service with a diagnosis of hypertension on or between January 1 of the year prior to the measurement year and June 30 of the measurement year (01/01/2022 - 06/30/2023).
+The number of continuously enrolled assigned members 18-85 years of age as of December 31 of the measurement year (DOB between January 1, 1939 and December 31, 2006) who had at least two (2) visits on different dates of service with a diagnosis of hypertension on or between January 1 of the year prior to the measurement year and June 30 of the measurement year (01/01/2023 - 06/30/2024).

-Thenumber of assigned members population whose most recent BP reading taken during an outpatient visit, a nonacute inpatient encounter, or remote monitoring event was <140/90 mm Hg during the measurement year.
+The number of assigned members population whose most recent BP reading taken during an outpatient visit, a nonacute inpatient encounter, or remote monitoring event was <140/90 mm Hg during the measurement year.

-The BP reading must occur on or after the most recent diagnosis of hypertension that is greater than or equal to the second diagnosis of hypertension.
+The BP reading must occur on or after the date of the second (2nd) diagnosis of hypertension.

 The member is numerator compliant if the BP is <140/90 mm Hg.
-The member is not compliant if the BP is ≥140/90 mm Hg, if there is no BP reading during the measurement year, or if the reading is incomplete (e.g., the systolic or diastolic level is missing).
+The member is not compliant if the BP is ≥140/90 mm Hg, or if there is no BP reading during the measurement year, or if the reading is incomplete (e.g., the systolic or diastolic level is missing).
 If there are multiple BPs on the same date of service, use the lowest systolic and lowest diastolic BP on that date as the representative BP.